 This tab includes an overview of The Acetaminophen Project’s work to prevent accidental acetaminophen poisoning.
 Acetaminophen is a pain- and fever-relieving drug commonly found in Tylenol and other over-the-counter medicines.
 If the recommended dose is exceeded, this generally safe and useful medicine’s potential dangers include severe liver damage, which can be fatal.
 Much of this problem is caused by miseducation, which leads people to believe that acetaminophen is safe to take no matter the dose.
-We chose this issue because it is a problem that a ects millions every day, and it can be remedied with a simple solution: education.
+We chose this issue because it is a problem that affects millions every day, and it can be remedied with a simple solution: education.
 Numerous adverse events can be avoided through a campaign that provides the population with information and warnings.

 From 1991-2003, 15% of liver transplants were from Drug-Induced Liver Injury (DILI).
 Over half of those were from acetaminophen toxicity, including both adult and pediatric transplants.
 Although reports of toxicity were increasing in this interval, the increased use of N-aceylcysteine (NAC), improved survivability.
 From 2006-2010, there were 411,811 emergency room visits for acetaminophen toxicity in the U.S.